Read Across America Day: How to Encourage Kids to Read

 “Even very young children are entitled to preferences,” Salinger says.

-As a parent, it’s important to be “very generous in allowing kids to choose what they are reading,” even if “it may not be what we think is the most high quality literature,” Stahl says.
+As a parent, it’s important to be “very generous in allowing kids to choose what they are reading,” even if “it may not be what we think is the most high-quality literature,” Stahl says.

-Salinger says parents can help their children develop their personal literary tastes early on by “varying the kinds of books that children are given,” paying attention to the kinds of books their kids enjoy reading and “then taking advantage of that observation” by helping to find more similar books.
+Salinger says parents can help their children develop their personal literary tastes early on by “varying the kinds of books that children are given,” paying attention to the kinds of books their kids enjoy reading, and “then taking advantage of that observation” by helping to find more similar books.

 Don’t Discourage Repeat Reading

-It might get monotonous to read the same storybook before bed every night, reading the same stories multiple times is actually beneficial.
+It might get monotonous to read the same storybook before bed every night, but reading the same stories multiple times is actually beneficial.

 Stahl says repeat reading can help kids who are learning how to read develop print concepts, which can be described as how print works and how text can convey messages.

-“The way children recall high frequency words is they need to have a number of exposures to them so that they can begin to see those not as individual letters but as a word unit,” Stahl says.
+“The way children recall high-frequency words is they need to have a number of exposures to them so that they can begin to see those not as individual letters but as a word unit,” Stahl says.

 Read Aloud to Your Kids